Join us for some fun! Vermont 4-H staff are offering programs on a broad variety of topics where youth can meet new friends and try new activities.

 TRY for the Environment - Apply to be a Teen Teacher!
 (Grades 7-12, application required)

 TRY stands for Teens Reaching Youth and is an environmental leadership opportunity for students in grades 7-12.
 It is an environmental education program taught by teens and designed to increase environmental literacy and responsibility in younger youth.
 TRY for the Environment connects young people to real-world environmental problems by allowing them to be key change agents contributing to real-world solutions.
 NEW for 2020-2021: Due to Covid-19 restrictions, the TRY program will be limited to two content areas.
 Each content area will consist of three, 45 minute lessons that are designed to be delivered virtually - either when students are in the classroom or at home.
 As in past years, teens will be required to teach the lessons to two different groups of students.
 We will offer the TRY teaching opportunity to teens twice - Session 1 (January - March with training in December) and Session 2 (March - May with training in February).
 10 teams will be accepted for each session - 5 teams in each content area.
 Learn more and apply: Flyer, PDF.

 VTeen Science Exploration!, Grades 7-12

 Join us every Wednesday afternoon from 3:30 - 4:45 pm at our weekly virtual teen science cafe where you will meet a scientist, learn about their work, explore different science pathways, engage in informal discussions and ask questions.
-Open to all youth in grades 7-12 in Vermont and beyond; runs September 16 through December 16, and resumes in January 2021.
-See the attached flyer with the schedule of topics (Flyer, PDF).
+Open to all youth in grades 7-12 in Vermont and beyond; the Fall Series runs from September 16 - December 16.
+The Winter Series will run from January 13 - March 17.
+See the attached flyer with the schedule of topics for the Winter Series.
+(Flyer, PDF).
 View the cafe flyer for each topic and register on our Announcements page.
 Watch recordings of previous teen science cafes here.